Casa de São Tiago

 In this area of outstanding natural beauty, you’ll find waterfalls, natural pools and a wide range of fabulous walking routes offering spectacular views.

 Known as the city that will get to heaven first, Braga Cathedral is the seat of the archdiocese, the oldest in the land.
-The archbishop of Braga is also the Primate of all Portugal.
-Under Roman rule ‘Bracara Augusta’ was one of the governing centres of Gallaecia, a territory comprised of modern day Galicia, Northern Portugal, Asturias and Leon.
+As well as impressive, historical architecture, Braga is great city for doing some retail therapy!

-in the colourful market in Barcelos.
-Taking place every Thursday in Campo da República (also known as Campo da Feira), it is the largest market in Portugal and one of the largest in all of Europe.
+Taking place in Campo da República (also known as Campo da Feira), it is the largest market in Portugal and one of the largest in all of Europe.
 You’ll be sure to find the 'Galo de Barcelos', the small cockerel which is the town’s emblem.

-Known as the birthplace of Portuguese identity, the country’s first administrative seat was established here by Henry of Burgundy and it was also the birthplace of Portugal’s first King, Alfonso I. Don’t miss the Castle complex and the stunning Paço dos Duques (Palace of the dukes of Braganza).
+It was the birthplace of Portugal’s first King, Alfonso I. Don’t miss the Castle complex and the stunning Paço dos Duques (Palace of the dukes of Braganza).
 A UNESCO world heritage site and European Capital of Culture in 2012, the medieval streets of Guimerães are fascinating and full of charm.

 |Vila Nova de Cerveira||20 mins|